 She is also an aspiring artist (of sorts), loves kitties & unicorns.

-You can find Vicky at http://about.me/whykay
+You can find Vicky at https://about.me/whykay

 Co-founder, business mogul and grumpy programmer of BatCat Games.